 So, that means my savings will be the highest (about 49% or US$387) if I start the JR Pass on 9/1 or, 22% (US$114) if I would not have purchased the JR Pass in the first place.
 We ended up saving even more, as we decided to add a side trip to Himeji during our stay in Japan.

-Click on the images below to go to the cities that we visited.
-You will find itineraries, maps, locations, attraction websites and hotel & attraction reviews there.
+Click on the images below to find the best things to see and do, itineraries, maps, locations, attraction websites and hotel & attraction reviews of these popular destinations.

 As we were so fascinated by all the plastic food in the Japanese restaurants, I have added more photos at the bottom of this page.